Jake-Mok-Nelson/Classroom/README.md

+# WARNING: THIS IS WIP AND NOT READY FOR USE

 # Digital Classroom

 An interactive digital classroom application built with React, TypeScript, and Vite.
 This application provides a beautiful, animated learning experience that guides students through programming concepts step-by-step.